 When a box of big, flawless, fragrant, just-ripe nectarines from the Washington State Fruit Commission landed on my porch, I had to decide quickly how to preserve them.
 Most years I’ve made my nectarines and peaches into pickles, chutneys, and fancified jams.
 Now nothing appealed to me more than the thought of simple canned nectarines in light syrup.

 Thinking of the young 4H food preservers whose work I’d recently judged at the Benton County fair, I decided to walk in their shoes by following USDA instructions.
-I referred to both an Extension recipe and the Complete Guide to Home Canning, but the same recipe, with only slightly different wording, appears on the National Center for Home Food Preservation website.
+I referred to a recipe that’s in Oregon State Extension literature, in the Complete Guide to Home Canning, and, with only slightly different wording, on the National Center for Home Food Preservation website.

 Right away, I began to see how novice preservers can get confused.
 First I wondered if I should peel the fruit.
 The recipe says that “nectarines are not dipped in hot water or peeled like peaches” but gives no reason.
 Nectarine skins aren’t fuzzy, though they are sometimes a little bitter.
 But once the fruits are cut into pieces and heated in hot syrup, their skins begin to peel off.
 Floating skins are not pretty.
 Try to remove the skins completely at this point, and you burn your fingers.
 Wouldn’t it be easier to slip off the skins before cutting the fruits?
 (To defy the recipe in this way, you must turn to the canned-peach recipe for peeling instructions: “Dip fruit in boiling water for 30 to 60 seconds until skins loosen.
 Dip quickly in cold water and slip off skins.”)
 So I didn’t peel my nectarines at the start.
 Instead, I pulled off the hanging skins while the pieces sat in hot syrup—ouch, ouch, ouch!—and left the skins that were still more or less in place semi-attached.